Coming Soon

 Courage to Act is designed by the award-winning studio Local Projects, a renowned firm specializing in the use of technology to tell stories and evoke emotional connection.

-As we prepare to open Courage to Act in fall 2023, we invite you to support this essential exhibition and sign up for our email list to stay connected and involved through special programs and events.
+We invite you to sign up for our email list to stay connected and involved through special programs and events.

-Generous support is provided by presenting partners Amy and Rob Feilbogen; Patti Askwith Kenner and Family; Bruce Ratner and Family; and Yes I Can.
+Generous support is provided by presenting partners Ulrika and Joel Citron; Amy and Rob Feilbogen; Yes I Can – Simcha & Ruchi Feller; Patti Askwith Kenner and Family; Jacob, Logan and Jackson Kirschner; and The Pickman Foundation.

-With special thanks to our benefactors Bloomberg Philanthropies; New York State with the assistance of Assembly Member Dan Quart; Thanks To Scandinavia; Laurie M. Tisch; and in Loving Memory of Penny Lieberman.
+With special thanks to our benefactors Anonymous; Bloomberg Philanthropies; Leon Levy Foundation; New York State with the assistance of Assembly Member Dan Quart; Thanks To Scandinavia; Laurie M. Tisch; and in Loving Memory of Penny Lieberman.

 Yes I Can logo